Features

 Case studies-2

-We tested the prediction accuracy of "warpage" and "glass fiber orientation" on a model of a rear member of an automotive component (Fig. 3).
-LEONATM14G35 (PA66, GF35%) was used for this verification.
-Actual molding conditions are shown in Fig. 4.
-These conditions were also entered in the flow analysis.
+The prediction accuracy of warpage and glass-fiber orientation was verified using a model (Fig. 3) that mimics the rear member of an automobile part.
+LEONA™ 14G35 (PA66, GF35%) was used in this verification.
+The actual molding conditions are shown in Fig. 4.
+These conditions were also entered in injection molding analysis.

-By incorporating actual molding conditions into the analysis, a better analysis can be performed.
+By incorporating the actual molding conditions into the analysis, a better analysis can be performed.

 Molding